BIOL-010 Issues in Biology

 BIOL-441 Behavioral Neuroendocrinology Lab

 This course is a detailed look at the sophisticated cellular and molecular mechanisms in the nervous system and how these mechanisms provide the foundation for circuits and functional neuroanatomical structures capable of generating complex behaviors and physiological functions.
 This course connects functional cellular and anatomical units of the nervous system to behaviors typically addressed by the field of psychology, such as learning, motivation, addiction, and psychological disorders.
 The intial material focuses on the molecular structure and function of neurons and then builds upon this foundation by progressively assembling the functional neuroanatomical structures of the nervous system and considering the complex behaviors that these structures generate.
-Prerequisites: BIOL-201, PSYC-101, and junior standing or permission of the instructor.
+Prerequisites: BIOL-102, PSYC-101 and junior standing or instructor's permission.

 BIOL-500 Topics in Biology